-teachers are able to deliver effective instruction regardless of class size.
+times as much testable progress in a school year as those with average teachers.
+Harvard scholars have found that the best teachers are able to deliver effective instruction regardless of class size.
 So, Nevada's educational priority should remain the recruitment and retention of highly talented educators.
 Nevada should relax its current restrictions on who can receive a teaching license so schools can recruit from a wider array of professionals.
 Schools should also be freed to offer attractive compensation packages to attract the most talented professionals.
 Strict, formulaic salary schedules, especially those that reward job longevity instead of excellence, give insufficient flexibility to administrators looking to recruit top talent.
 Current pay arrangements for teachers also award a disproportionate share of compensation as benefits, as opposed to salary, even though many teachers would prefer greater salary to benefits.
 So, these strictures should also be relaxed.

-2. Families are the consumers of public education, and each individual family is most familiar with its specific needs.
-Therefore, the allocation of education dollars among many alternatives, all subject to economic scarcity, is most efficient when consuming families are free to exercise choices over various educational offerings in the marketplace, just as with other consumer goods and services.
-Schools of choice,
+2. Families are the consumers of public education, and each individual family is most familiar with its specific Therefore, the allocation of education dollars among many alternatives, all subject to economic scarcity,

-Table 4: Per-Pupil Spending and Student Achievement Data Available for 33 OECD Countries Results of the OECD's Programme for International Student Assessment (PISA, 2015) Rank by Total Score Country Expenditures per Pupil, 2014, in US Dollars Mean PISA Maths Score Mean PISA Reading Score Mean PISA Science Score Mean PISA Total Score \$/Point, Mean PISA Total Score Ratio, Mean PISA Total to OECD Mean Rank by Per-pupil Spending 1 Japan \$9,934 532 516 538 1587 \$6.26 1.08 15 2 Estonia \$6,991 520 519 534 1573 \$4.44 1.07 24 3 Canada \$10,440 516 527 528 1570 \$6.65 1.06 12 4 Finland \$9,779 511 526 531 1568 \$6.24 1.06 16 5 Korea \$10,030 524 517 516 1557 \$6.44 1.06 13 23 United States \$12,176 470 497 496 1463 \$8.32 0.99 4 OECD Average \$9,302 490 493 493 1476 \$6.30 1.00 NA including both private and public charter schools, frequently operate at lower cost than traditional public schools and produce higher student achievement.
-Of the twelve randomassignment studies to date on school choice, six have determined that all student benefit groups from participation in choice programs, five have found
+Table 4: Per-Pupil Spending and Student Achievement -- Data Available for 33 OECD Countries Results of the OECD's Programme for International Student Assessment (PISA, 2015) Ratio. \$/Point, Rank Mean Mean Mean Mean PISA PISA PISA Total Rank by PISA Mean Mean by Expenditures per Total Pupil, 2014, in US Maths Reading Science PISA Total PISA Total to OECD Per-pupil Score Country Dollars Score Score Score Score Score Mean Spending Japan \$9.934 532 516 538 1587 \$6.26 1.08 15 1 2 Estonia \$6,991 520 519 534 1573 \$4.44 1.07 24 527 3 Canada \$10,440 516 528 1570 \$6.65 1.06 12 Finland \$9,779 511 526 531 1568 \$6.24 1.06 16 5 517 Korea \$10.030 524 516 1557 \$6.44 1.06 13 470 497 1463 \$8.32 4 23 United States \$12,176 496 0.99 493 1476 NA OECD Average \$9,302 is most efficient when consuming families are free to exercise choices over various educational offerings in the marketplace, with other just as consumer goods and Schools services. of choice, including both private public charter schools, frequently operate at lower cost than traditional public schools and produce higher student achievement.
+Of the twelve random-assignment studies to date on school choice, six have determined that all student groups benefit from participation in choice programs, five have found some groups benefit and one found no visible impact.
+No study has found that choice negatively impacts student performance.